 John Bright remarried on 22 January 1883 to Esther Ann Lee Dobinson.
 She was some 30 years his junior.
 John and Esther Bright sailed for England on 2 March 1883.
 Before departing, John settled his outstanding debts and took David Fyfe Rudkin as a partner in the London Stores.
 (IM 9 Jan 1883 p2).
 He also wrote a will and appointed Francis Woodward (solicitor) and William Wiseman (coachbuilder) as his executors.

 On their way to England, the Brights visited Naples where John contracted typhoid fever.
-He died at Stroud in England on 14 May 1883 and was buried next to his father in the Rayleigh churchyard.
+He died in London England on 14 May 1883 and was buried next to his father in the Rayleigh churchyard on 17 May.

 He left a complicated estate that took 34 years to settle.
 Beneficiaries included the Albert Memorial Hospital (£1,000) and £3,000 to the Wollongong Methodist Circuit to support a second minister.
 The bulk of his estate valued at around £60,000 was left in trust to the NSW Wesleyan (Methodist) Church Sustenance and Extension Society.

 His trustees were instructed to hold part of his real estate in trust for his widow so that she could enjoy the rents and profits from land and buildings he owned in the block bordered by Crown, Keira, Market and Church Streets at Wollongong.
 The property was valued at £10,000.
 The properties in Crown St were more problematic for the trustees.
 Much of the land was vacant and yielded no income.
 The trustees were constantly pressured by elements in the Methodist Church to use capital from the Bright Bequest and to increase income.